phBalance/hero6e-foundryvtt/tools/pack-readme.md

 `fvtt package unpack -c "heroMacros"`

 Packing the compendium should be done in two places.
-1. `npm run build` should pack the macros.
+1. `npm run pack` will create compendiums using _source/*.json files.
 Probably can't use GULP because foundryvtt-cli refuses to work with open compendiums.
 2. /.github/workflows/release.yml should include pack macro commands.
 `fvtt package pack "heroMacros"`